13 Fascinating French Movies to Fuel Your Classroom Discussion

 - Can fashion designers do more for society than creating clothes?

 This movie is a great opportunity to discuss with your students the social and cultural impact of fashion designers throughout history.
-Compare Coco Chanel and YSL and discuss how these two French fashion designers helped with women emancipation.
-To what extent were their efforts revolutionary and ahead of their time?
-What are their legacies today?
+You can even compare Coco Chanel and YSL and discuss how these two French fashion designers helped with women emancipation.

 - Should the monarchy make its comeback in France?

 Discuss to what extent the monarchy has shaped French culture and society, starting with a brief timeline of the various regimes and an introduction to French history pre-revolution.
 Then, discuss the impact of the French Revolution in France and how the monarchy has effectively left an indelible mark on the French today.

 - The case for women’s rights: What took them so long?

 This movie depicts a society where women had little to no say in their own lifestyle.
 Go over a history of the women’s rights movement and compare its success in France, the United States and worldwide.
 What has been accomplished in 500 years and what remains to be done?